nestjs/docs.nestjs.com/content/techniques/configuration.md

 ```

-To be able to read yaml file and put the configuration in json object, we need to add "js-yaml" to our project.
+To be able to read yaml file and put the configuration in json object, we need to add `js-yaml` to our project.
 ```bash
 npm i --save js-yaml @types/js-yaml
 ```